zixianwang2022/Megatron-LM/tools/retro/README.md

 Output data:

-- **`<RETRO_WORKDIR>/{train,valid,test}_?ns_?sl_?s/?.hdf5`** : These directories/files contain the indexes of neighbors for each chunk within each sample of the pretraining datasets.
+- **`<RETRO_WORKDIR>/{train,valid,test}_XXns_YYsl_ZZs/WW.hdf5`** : These directories/files contain the indexes of neighbors for each chunk within each sample of the pretraining datasets.
 Each directory (e.g., `train_indexmap_2047435ns_2048sl_1234s`) contains a list of HDF5 files (e.g., one file might be called `0075700000-0075800000.hdf5`).
 Each HDF5 file contains a consecutive subset of neighbor IDs for a given chunk, for indexing into the main retrieval database.
 All HDF5 files taken together within a given directory, represent the entire set of neighbors for a dataset.
 The size of these HDF5 files is determined by the argument `--retro-block-size`.
-These files are ultimated used by `retro_dataset.py` during pretraining, for building Retro samples.
+The `XX`, `YY`, `ZZ`, `WW` notation above denotes the dataset properties that are used for uniquely tagging the neighbor files, to ensure compatibility during model pretraining.
+These neighbor files are ultimated used by `retro_dataset.py` during pretraining, for building Retro samples.

 ### `tools/retro/cli`